 SuperEORTM Project Development Process

-Once the compositional reservoir simulation model is developed, including the well completion, and historical production and pressure data, the simulation model is run and key model variables are adjusted in order to obtain an accurate history match of production and pressure data.
+Once the compositional reservoir simulation model is developed, including the well completion, and historical production and pressure data, the simulation model is run on key model variables in order to obtain an accurate history match of production and pressure data.

-Once optimum EOR operating parameters are determined from simulation modeling, an EOR field test or pilot project may be designed, in order to validate the model forecast.
+Optimum EOR operating parameters are determined from simulation modeling, and an EOR field test or pilot project may be designed, in order to validate the model forecast.

 The field test is then conducted, and the results compared to the simulation model forecast, with adjustments made to the model based on actual field results.

-Once the field test results can be modeled with accuracy, a multi-well EOR project may be designed and implemented using the simulation model.
+A multi-well EOR project is designed and implemented using the simulation model.